degenerat3/Sawmill/docs/research.md

 # Random Research
+## Looking only at 1 team
-We want to make a dashboard for each team, This can be achieved by adding a filter for a dashboard.
+This can be achieved by adding a filter for a dashboard.
 An example query for this filter would be
 ```JSON
 {